dombmann/Bachelor_Game/README.md

 ## FAQ:
 F: Where is the captured data stored?

 A: For the Linux Build in the GameLinux_Data/Captured folder For the Windows Build in the Hand_Kinematics_Game_Data/Captured folder

-F: How to change handmodels ?
+F: How to change handmodels?

 A: Press left or right arrow key in a level (won't change in the menus)